amitofsk/dandy/docs/Dandy.md

 #### 5.1.4 Blinky lights

-Now let's write a CircuitPython program that uses the pushbutton you wired to the RPi.In this example, when you press down the pushbutton, the internal LED on the RPi will turn on and `T` will be printed in the REPL terminal.
+Now let's write a CircuitPython program that uses the pushbutton you wired to the RPi.
+In this example, when you press down the pushbutton, the internal LED on the RPi will turn on and `T` will be printed in the REPL terminal.
 When the button is not pressed down, the LED will be off and `F` will be printed.

 Copy the program below into the editor or load the `microcontr/serialWriteCP.py` example program.
 Then, run it.